-- 1. Remove the servo horn from the steering servo. - 2.
-Connect the steering servo to channel 1 on the receiver.
+1. Remove the front module from the vehicle to access the steering servo.

+- 2. Connect the steering servo to channel 1 on the receiver.
 Connect the electronic speed control (ESC) to channel 2.
-The white wire on the servo lead is positioned toward the receiver's LED. - 3.
+The white wire on the servo lead is positioned towards the receiver's LED. - 3.
 Turn the transmitter power switch on.
 Make certain the transmitter's batteries are not depleted. - 4.
-Turn off TSM (see page 16). - 5.
+Turn off TSM (see page 17). - 5.
 Turn the transmitter's steering trim knob to the center "0" position. - 6.
 Disconnect motor wires "A" and "C" (see page 12) to prevent the motor from turning during the next steps.
 Connect a fresh battery pack to the speed control and turn on the ESC (see page 18).
 The servo's output shaft will automatically jump to its center position. - 7.
 Install the servo horn onto the servo output shaft.
-The servo horn should face toward the center of the chassis and be perpendicular to the servo body. - 8.
-Check servo operation by turning the steering wheel back and forth to ensure that the mechanism has been centered properly and you have equal throw in both directions.
+The servo horn should be aligned one spline clockwise from perpendicular alignment with the servo case (not the chassis).

+8. Check servo operation by turning the steering wheel back and forth to ensure that the mechanism has been centered properly and you have equal throw in both directions.
 Use the transmitter's steering trim knob to fine-tune the position of the servo horn so the model tracks straight when the steering wheel is at neutral.